maramraddaoui/DQN_DDQN_for_OpenAI_Gym/Report.md

 ## The learning algorithms
 ### DQN
+A DQN is a Q-value function approximator.
+At each time step, we pass the current environment observations as input.
+The output is the Q-value corresponding to each possible action.

 The QNetwork class implementation consists of a simple neural network implemented in PyTorch that has two main methods — forward and select_action.
 The network takes the agent’s state as an input and returns the 𝑄 values for each of the actions.

+We’ll be using experience replay memory for training our DQN.
+It stores the transitions that the agent observes, allowing us to reuse this data later.
+By sampling from it randomly, the transitions that build up a batch are decorrelated.
+It has been shown that this greatly stabilizes and improves the DQN training procedure.

+####Training Algorithm
+- Step-1: Initialize game state and get initial observations.
+- Step-2: Input the observation (obs) to Q-network and get Q-value corresponding to each action.
+Store the maximum of the q-value in action_index.
+- Step-3: With a probability, epsilon selects random action otherwise select action corresponding to max q-value.
+- Step-4: Execute the selected action in the game state and collect the generated rewardand next state observation(next_state).
+- Step-5: Pass these next state observation through Q-network and store the maximum of these Q-values.
+If the discount factor is Gamma then the ground truth can be calculated   as : y = batch_reward + (1 - batch_done) * GAMMA * torch.max(targetQ_next, dim=1, keepdim=True)[0]
+- Step-6: Take the predicted return of current state and Y as the actual return.
+Calculate loss and perform an optimization step.
+- Step-7: Set state = next_state.
+- Step-8: Repeat Step-2 to Step-7 for n episodes.

 ### Duel DQN
 The dueling architecture consists of two streams that represent the value and advantage functions while sharing a common convolutional feature learning module.
 The two streams are combined via an aggregating layer to produce an estimate of the state-action value function Q, as shown in the following diagram: